 First and foremost, start by making a shortlist of contributors who’ve authored any pieces you can presently think of as having actually read in the past (and that you genuinely enjoyed).

 If nobody immediately comes to mind, that’s ok too—most contributing writers aren’t exactly household names.
-If you’re drawing a blank at this stage, set aside some time to browse through the section on the publication that you most identify with (and would be excited to contribute under).
+If you’re drawing a blank at this stage, set aside some time to browse through the section on the publication that you most identify with (and would be excited to contribute to).

 These are strong possibilities for the people you’ll want to consider connecting with—and for attempting to form a value-driven relationship with.